An Integrated development environment (IDE) is software that helps in software development.

 You know why!

-It is easy to get it started and can access from anywhere and facilitate collaboration.
+It is easy to get started and can access from anywhere and facilitate collaboration.

 Choosing the right IDE can influence your development productivity.
-Most of the above-mentioned IDE software is free so give it a try to see what works for you.
+Most of the IDE mentioned above software is free, so try to see what works for you.

 Check out the 7 best IDEs for mobile app development.